-Kati Gyulai (Kà Tee U-la-ee) was named head women's tennis coach at SMU on Feb.
+Kati Gyulai (Kà Tee U-la-ee) enters her third season (2013-14) at SMU after being named head coach on Feb.
 8, 2012.
 Gyulai arrived on the Hilltop after three-plus seasons as head coach at her alma mater, Wyoming.
 She is 80-71 after seven seasons as a head coach.

 In the spring of 2012, the Mustangs finished an injury-plagued season 1-17, with Gyulai taking over after an 0-2 start.
 The squad lost USTA/ITA National Indoor Champion Marta Lesniak to graduation in Dec. and was missing Shahzoda Hatamova and Aleksandra Malyarchikova due to injuries.
 The team's win came against No. 40 Princeton.